 Lay brisket flat on a large cutting board and apply the coffee brisket rub generously to the surface of your brisket, making sure to massage it into all the nooks and crannies of the meat.
 Make sure to cover the entire surface of the brisket evenly.
 If you’re working with a larger brisket, you may need to make a double batch of the rub to ensure that you have enough to cover the entire surface.

-Let the Brisket to Sit
+Step 3: Let the Brisket to Sit

 Allow the brisket to sit at room temperature for 30 minutes before smoking.
 This will allow the flavors to penetrate the meat and create a more flavorful end result.
 During this time, you can prepare your smoker or grill for smoking the brisket.

-Store Any Unused Brisket Rub
+Step 4: Store Any Unused Brisket Rub

 If you have any unused brisket rub, be sure to store it in an airtight container to keep it fresh.
 You can use the leftover rub for future brisket smoking sessions or try it on other meats like pork chops or chicken.
 Just be sure to store it in a cool, dry place away from direct sunlight to maintain its flavor and freshness.

-By following these simple steps, you can create a delicious brisket rub that will elevate the flavor of your smoked brisket and impress all of your friends. h
+By following these simple steps, you can create a delicious brisket rub that will elevate the flavor of your smoked brisket and impress all of your friends.

 The Best Brisket Recipes

 Brisket is a staple in the world of BBQ, and for good reason.
 When cooked low and slow, this tough cut of meat transforms into a juicy, tender and flavorful masterpiece that contain lot of nutrition calories.
 While seasoning the brisket is important, cooking it to perfection is equally as crucial.
 Here are some of our most popular beef brisket recipes that create the most tender brisket you’ll ever try!
 You can also check out the wrapping brisket guide that will help you to get perfect cooking process.

 More Homemade Brisket Rub Recipes